BCCHR-IT/data-entry-trigger-builder/README.md

 ![PrefixPostfix](imgs/addPrefixPostfix.png)

-5. Add data to move when the condition is true, or create an empty record.
+5. Add data to move when the condition is true.

 ![DataMovement](imgs/dataMovement.png)

+Or create an empty record

+![CreateEmptyRecord] (imgs/createEmptyREcords.png)

 5.
     1. Add an instrument to move.
 This can only work if there’s a one-to-one relationship between the selected instrument and another instrument in the destination project.
 Meaning all fields in the source instrument, must exist in the destination instrument.